h-ohsaki/chatgpt-el/README.md

    chatgpt-insert-reply from Emacs.
 The reply from ChatGPT/Gemini/Calude is inserted at the current point.

-6. If there are further responses from ChatGTP/Gemini/Calude, type `C-u C-u C-c q` to display the continuation of ChatGTP's response in the buffer of Emacs.
+6. If there are further responses from ChatGPT/Gemini/Calude, type `C-u C-u C-c q` to display the continuation of ChatGPT's response in the buffer of Emacs.

-7. When requesting translation or proofreading of a text for ChatGPT/Gemini/Calude, it is possible to replace the query text with the response from ChatGTP/Gemini/Calude.
+7. When requesting translation or proofreading of a text for ChatGPT/Gemini/Calude, it is possible to replace the query text with the response from ChatGPT/Gemini/Calude.
 To do this, type `C-u C-u C-c Q`.

 # TROUBLE SHOOTING